Open Bible Data Home About News OET Key

 καὶ διϊκνούμενος ἄχρι μερισμοῦ ψυχῆς καὶ πνεύματος, ἁρμῶν τε καὶ μυελῶν

-Here the author refers to things that are hard to divide: joints and marrow are difficult to separate, as are soul and spirit.
-His point is that the word can separate things that are hard to separate, just like a very sharp sword can.
+The author refers to things that are hard to divide: joints and marrow are difficult to separate, as are soul and spirit.
+His point is that the word can separate things that are hard to separate, just like a very sharp sword can separate things.
 If it would be helpful in your language, you could use words or phrases that refer to cutting things into pieces.
 Alternate translation: [and slicing apart soul and spirit, joints and marrow]

 Note 8 topic: figures-of-speech / explicit